Readers of the Purple Sage Bookstore

 and Tonto

-'Lone Ranger' tv show opening title
+screenshot of the 'Lone Ranger' TV show opening title

 radio/tv show opening intro